tecpet/api/README.md

 - specie: ENUM 'CAT','DOG'.
 - bookingClientInput: Object representing client data,pet, services, combos and date for querying availbale times.
 - bookingQuickClientInput Object representing pet info, services, combos and date for querying availbale times.
+- bookingInput: Object representing data for booking on a availbale time.
+- checklist: Object representing checklit that for the specific booking.
+- employeeID: Scalar representing the unique ID of the employee responsible for booking.

 1. Load Shop General Info